- Board Committees

 - Significant adjustments made in the financial statements arising out of audit findings

 - Compliance with listing and other legal requirements relating to financial statements

 - Disclosure of any related party transactions

-- Reviewing, with the management, the quarterly financial statements before submission to the board for approval;
+- Reviewing with the Management, quarterly financial statements before submission to the Board for approval;

-- Reviewing, with the management, performance of statutory and internal auditors, adequacy of the internal control systems;
+- Reviewing with the Management, performance of the statutory and internal auditors and adequacy of the internal control systems;

 - Reviewing the adequacy of internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage and frequency of internal audit;

-- Discussion with internal auditors of any significant findings and follow up there on;
+- Discussion with the internal auditors of any significant findings and follow-up thereon;

-- Discussion with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern;
+- Discussions with the statutory auditors before the audit commences, about the nature and scope of the audit as well as post-audit discussions to ascertain any area of concern;

-- To look into the reasons for substantial defaults, if any, with regard to payment to depositors, debenture holders, shareholders (in case of non-payment of declared dividends) and creditors;
+- To look into the reasons for substantial defaults in the payment to depositors, debenture holders, members (in case of non-payment of declared dividends) and creditors;

-- Review the functioning of the Whistle Blower mechanism/Vigil mechanism
+- To review the functioning of the Whistle Blower mechanism/Vigil mechanism;

-- Carrying out any other function as specified in the terms of references amended from time to time.
+- Carrying out any other functions as specified in the terms of reference, as amended from time to time;

-- Review the utilization of loans and/or advances from/investment by the holding Company in the subsidiary exceeding Rs.
-100 crore or 10% of the asset size of the subsidiary, whichever is lower, including existing loans/advances/investments existing as on 1st April 2019.
+- Review of the utilization of loans and/or advances from/ investment by the holding Company in the subsidiary exceeding Rs.
+100 crore or 10% of the asset size of the subsidiary, whichever is lower, including existing loans/ advances/investments;

 The powers of the Audit Committee: